andrewcooke/cosas/arduino/xqria/README.md

   compiler.optimization_flags.release=-O3
   ````

-(this optimzises the code to reduce the chance of noise spikes).
+(this optimises the code to reduce the chance of noise spikes).

 finally, you may need to edit the pins to match your hardware - see
 "PINS" comments in code.  the pins are ordered in control group order,